rahul-malik/swift-evolution/proposals/0000-swiftpm-script-support.md

 #### Built products

-Products built from scripts will be located in common per-user location `~/.swiftpm/scripts/...`
+Products built from scripts will be located in common per-user location `~/Library/Developer/swiftpm/scripts/...`

 #### Shared local dependency cache

-Dependencies will be stored and managed by a local dependency cache which will allow scripts to reuse any dependencies that have already been fetched.
+It's quite common to use similar set of dependencies across many packages and scripts.
+Given that, shared dependency cache for dependency's sources is important for both packages and scripts to avoid performing unnecessary fetching operations.
+This proposal will make it very easy to spin up Swift scripts that share a lot of dependencies so it's important to implement the shared dependency cache in parallel with this proposal.

 ## Alternatives considered

 ### Global package dependencies

 One alternative could be adding a feature to globally install packages that can be referenced by any script.
 This is usually a bad idea because it negatively affects the portability of our scripts.

+### Explicit version requirements

+This proposal originally stated that it was required to specify a version in the package attribute declaration.
+Due to the nature of scripts as short-lived programs, developers prefer to default to the latest version.
+For this reason we've removed any version requirements from this proposal.